sknable/SampleXamarin/README.md

 Xamarin
 =================

-Sample Solution Showing a GTK Application Accessing a WebService
+Sample/Demo Solution Showing a C# GTK Application Accessing a SOAP WebService.

+Platforms Shown:
+* Mac/Windows/Linux all use GTK
+* iOS use native GUI
+* Android use navitve GUI

+All platforms use a common class to comunicate with SOAP WebService.